Should I Give My Dog or Cat Filtered Water?

 Is filtered water good for cats and dogs?

 There’s hope in keeping your best furry friends healthy because filtered water is good for both dogs and cats.
-And there’s plenty of ways to provide the whole family, whether human or animal, healthy water that nourishes them (no matter the circumstances of your water) thanks to water state-of-the-art filtration.
+And there’s plenty of ways to provide the whole family, whether human or animal, healthy water that nourishes them (no matter the circumstances of your water) thanks to state-of-the-art filtration.
+In fact, in our 6th Annual Water Quality Survey we learned that more than half (55%) of pet owners give their pet filtered drinking water.

 Still, other filters can cover ever the whole house and give you healthy water straight from the tap.
-For whole home coverage, look no further than the OptimH2O® Whole House Filter, which will filter lead and chlorine as well as PFOS and other contaminants.
-It's also IAPMO certified to NSF standards.
+For whole home coverage, look no further than the Rhino® Whole House Filter, which will filter 97% of chlorine and other contaminants from every tap in your home for 1,000,000 gallons or 10 years.
+For enhanced performance and protection, you can also upgrade the system with add-ons like a Salt-Free Water Conditioner to address hard water and a UV filter to tackle viruses and bacteria that can pose risks to your pets.